andgar2010/http_exception/README.md

 In this approach:

 * Error handling is manual and repetitive across different functions or parts of the application.
-* It's prone to errors and inconsistencies, especially as the complexity grows.
+* It's prone to exception and inconsistencies, especially as the complexity grows.
 * Lack of a structured way to include additional error information or context.

 ### Using the HTTP Exceptions Package